 Despite the pandemic’s frustrating impact on businesses, especially startups and smaller entities, many small companies have prevailed.
 They’ve made quick pivots, adapted frequently, and made crucial decisions in order to stay afloat.

 In fact, plenty of organizations upended their core lines of products and services in a flash — showing just how nimble companies can be.
 Case in point: A full 41% of leaders who participated in the 2021 Guidant Financial Small Business Survey said they’d disrupted their own operations to meet changing markets and consumer needs.
 Even those that didn’t completely overhaul their corporate objectives or lineups made concessions based on the realities of COVID-19.
+In May 2021, 56% of small businesses said they’d only be able to survive three months or less if they didn’t make any market changes.

 1. Widespread adoption of new and different tech.